NetworkConfiguration/dhcpsd/README.md

 local domain = 'internal'

--- Lookup table to match hostname to IP address. local hostnames = {
+-- Lookup table to match hostname to IP address.
+-- Return a table of IP address and lease time to specify a lease time per host. local hostnames = {
 	['netbsd'] = '10.73.1.70',
+	['freebsd'] = { '10.73.1.71', 30 },
 }

 -- Lookup table to match ethernet to hostnames.